The Hat Museum, São João da Madeira

 Opened in 2005, the Hat Museum is located in a building that once housed Portugal’s largest and most influential hat factory.
 It used to be the engine of a booming local industry, but the building now preserves that history for proud locals and curious visitors.
 Its transformation into a museum keeps São João da Madeira’s story alive through storytelling and hands-on exhibits.

-The museum is a tribute to the generations of craftsmen, designers, and laborers who helped put this little known town map.
+The museum is a tribute to the generations of craftsmen, designers, and laborers who helped put this little known town on the map.
 As you walk through the permanent exhibitions, you can explore a collection of old hats and machines and step into the lives and stories of the people who made them.

 One of many machines at Museu da Chapelaria, Trotz, Wikimedia Commons